Hironori-Sushiki-S11/RSA-2048-Collapse-S11/IKERUSIKI_Theory_Final_Edition.md

 ---

+---

 # Appendix C

 ## Repository Structure

+The repository contains the following principal components.

-README.md
+- README.md

-IKERUSIKI_THEORY.md
+- IKERUSIKI_THEORY.md

-IKERUSIKI_Theory_Final_Edition.md
+- IKERUSIKI_Theory_Final_Edition.md

-verification001.py
+- verification001.py

-...
+- ...

-verification030.py
+- verification030.py

-application002_large_integer.py
+- application002_large_integer.py

-application003_computational_optimization.py
+- application003_computational_optimization.py

-application004_benchmark_analysis.py
+- application004_benchmark_analysis.py

 ---

 # Reproducibility

-All computational experiments were performed using the implementation contained in the public GitHub repository.
+All computational experiments reported in this paper were performed using the public implementation contained in the IKERUSIKI Theory GitHub repository.

 The mathematical framework remained unchanged throughout Verification001–030 and Applications001–004.

-This repository therefore serves as the complete reproducible implementation of IKERUSIKI Theory.
+All reported computational results were obtained using the same mathematical definitions presented in this paper, ensuring complete reproducibility of the structural framework.